Interior Dept. seeks to fire Park Police officers who fatally shot Bijan Ghaisar in 2017

 On Nov.
 17 of this year, the Ghaisars gathered again at the Lincoln Memorial for a candlelight vigil in remembrance of Bijan Ghaisar, as they had the previous three years.
 While they were doing that, Spencer said, “both officers received a letter by courier to their residences, telling them to report to Interior headquarters on the 19th.”
 When the officers and their lawyers appeared on the 19th, Spencer said, “they were handed paperwork to propose their removal” and given 30 days to respond.

 Under a labor contract with Interior, “the union was supposed to get the proposal and any attachments,” Spencer said.
 “They haven’t given us anything.
-They completely bypassed the union and the collective bargaining agreement, we will be taking action against the National Park Service and the Department of Interior.”
+They completely bypassed the union and the collective bargaining agreement; we will be taking action against the National Park Service and the Department of Interior.”

 Mike Shalton, the former union head for the Park Police officers, said, “I’ve never seen this in my dozen years as a union official, where they go outside of our agency and go outside of a binding legal contract.
 There’s a process and they have no choice but to abide by that.
 The fact that the Department of Interior has decided to inject themselves in this, it’s illegal.”